 For JRS, members who were elected or appointed to the bench prior to July 2, 2005, are eligible for normal retirement after reaching 24 years of service, of which at least 12 years were as a sitting judge or justice; 16 years of service at age 65, of which at least 12 years were as a sitting judge or justice; or 8 full years of service at age 65.
 A member who was appointed or elected to the bench on or after July 2, 2005, is eligible for normal retirement upon the attainment of 24 years of service, of which at least 14 years were as a sitting judge or justice, or 16 years of service at age 65, of which 14 years were as a sitting judge or justice.
 A member on the bench prior to July 2, 2005, is eligible for a deferred benefit upon termination of service prior to normal retirement, provided the member completes 16 years of service, of which 12 years of service were as a sitting judge or justice.
-A member of the bench on or after July 2, 2005, is eligible for a deferred benefit upon termination of service prior to normal retirement, provided the member completes 16 years of service, of which 14 years of service were as a sitting judge or justice.
+A member on the to normal retirement, provided the member completes 16 years of service prior to normal retirement, provided the member service.
+A member of the bench on or after July 2, 2005, is eligible for a deferred benefit upon termination of service prior to normal retirement, provided the member completes 16 years of service prior to normal retirement, provided the member completes 16 years of service prior to normal retirement, provided the member completes 16 years of service prior to normal retirement, provided the member completes 16 years of service prior to normal retirement, provided the member completes 16 years of service, of which 14 years of service were as a sitting judge or justice.